dylanbrewer/RecyclingHabits/README.md

 ## Data Sources and Files

-All data used in this paper are publicly available or licensed for academic use.
-Original data files are located in the `\data\raw` directory.
+All data used in this paper are publicly available and are archived in the Zenodo repository.
+Original data files are located in the `\data\raw` directory, whereas intermediate or final data files are located in the `data\final` directory.

 1. Department of Sanitation of New York City (DSNY) administrative waste data
     - Publicly available on New York City's Open Data portal: "DSNY monthly tonnage data" https://data.cityofnewyork.us/City-Government/DSNY-Monthly-Tonnage-Data/ebb7-mvp5